 Our firm has received many “link farm” portfolios over the years.
-A link farm portfolio is a long list of links to websites or projects on which the bidder has worked.
-Some links may work, other links may give errors, or redirect to domain-parked ISP sites.
+A link farm portfolio is a long list of links to websites or projects on which the bidder has worked—or is supposed to have worked… Some links may work, other links may give errors, or redirect to domain-parked ISP sites.

 Other links may even link to sites that don’t exist!

 Remember: your portfolio represents you.
 Make sure it shows off your unique skills and talents.
 It’s good practice to edit your portfolio every 2 – 3 months and make sure it’s up-to-date and relevant.